Where to find the best afternoon tea with kids in London (2024)

 Each table comes with a special built-in screen providing guests with a Paddington-guided animation of the tour of London.
 Mrs Bird will be on hand as well to tell you all about some of London’s most famous sights.

-When: The Paddington Afternoon Tea tour departs Wednesdays to Sundays at 1.45pm and 5.30pm from Trafalgar Square.
+The Paddington Afternoon Tea tour departs Wednesdays to Sundays at 1.45pm and 5.30pm from Trafalgar Square.

 Cost: Children £35 each; Adults £45 per person

-kids afternoon teas in London
+afternoon tea with kids in London

 The Original Sweetshop Afternoon Tea at The Chesterfield.
 Photo Credit: The Chesterfield